flojoy-ai/docs/docs/instruments-wiki/Servo Drive/Controllers/Gemini-GV6/Gemini-GV6.md

     motor.close()
 ```

 This script creates a class `ParkerGV6` that inherits from `SerialInstrument` and represents the Parker Gemini GV6 Servo Motor Controller.
-It provides methods and properties to interact with the instrument, such as enabling/disabling the motor, setting the angle, moving the motor, and reading the status.
+It provides methods and properties to interact with the instrument, such as enabling/disabling the motor, setting the angle, moving the motor, and reading the motor status.

 In the example usage section, it creates an instance of `ParkerGV6` with the serial port specified (replace "COM1" with the actual serial port).
 It enables the motor, sets the angle to 90 degrees, moves the motor, waits for 5 seconds, stops the motor, disables the motor, and closes the connection.